pmem/pmdk/doc/libpmem2/pmem2_deep_flush.3.md

 function as a precaution against hardware failures, e.g., in code that detects silent data corruption caused by unsafe shutdown (see more in **libpmem2_unsafe_shutdown**(7)).

-Applications should generally not assume the support for this functionality in the platform, and not treat **PMEM2_E_NOSUPP** as a fatal error.

 # RETURN VALUE #

 The **pmem2_deep_flush**() function returns 0 on success